Office Hours: Mon - Fri 10:00 a.m. - 2:00 p.m.

 Lindley Meadow, Golden Gate Park

-Save the date for this year's NAMIWALK SF Bay Area!
-That's Saturday, June 1st, 2013, in Lindley Meadow, Golden Gate Park.
+Save the date for our 10th Anniversary NAMIWALK SF Bay Area!
+That's Saturday, May 31st, 2014, in Lindley Meadow, Golden Gate Park.

 Adopt-A-Program NAMI SCC's New Fundraising Campaign